girder/girder/docs/installation.rst

 Installation
 ============

-Before you install, see the `Installing system prerequisites </docs/prerequisites.rst>`_ guide to make sure you have all required system packages installed.
+Before you install, see the :doc:`prerequisites` guide to make sure you have all required system packages installed.

 To run the server, you must install the following python packages: ::